-- The University Advisement Center and Developmental Studies Program - Adult, Commuter and Transfer Services (ACTS) - Arts and Sciences in the Arc - Career and Internship Services - Medical Professions Advisement, Peer Career Center - University Tutoring Services - The Office of the Associate Dean of the College of Arts and Sciences
+- ♦ The University Advisement Center and Developmental Studies Program - ◆ Adult, Commuter and Transfer Services (ACTS) - ♦ Arts and Sciences in the Arc - ◆ Career and Internship Services - ♦ Medical Professions Advisement, Peer Career Center - ◆ The Office of the Associate Dean of the College of Arts and Sciences

 The ARC is staffed by professionals who evaluate students' academic progress as it relates to their personal aspirations and career goals.
 In addition to advising students, referrals for additional academic assistance are made when necessary.
 The ARC is user-friendly so that students can access advisement, career, and support services without ever leaving the facility.
 The ARC serves as a primary resource for students who have a variety of needs including those who are entering the university for the first time, those who are unsure about an academic major or career option, and those who wish to take advantage of various academic support services to enhance their classroom learning.
-For more information about Policy and Procedures, please pick up a hard copy of the Spectrum.